ZenyoSelf/thc-enshift/readme.md

 This is to side more with the Angular way of naming things, to have a better Developer Experience.
 For states, i like to use RXJS, even if in this context it might be overkill, i prefer to use it as soon as possible.

+I did a custom validator in regex for the email, as the one from angular doesnt check for a dot.

 BACKEND: